-Total rent charged to operations in 2012 and 2011 amounted to P39.2 million and P26.6 million included as part of "Cost of sales" and "Operating expenses".
+Total rent charged to operations in 2013 and 2012 amounted to P11.5 million and P39.2 million included as part of "Cost of sales" and "Operating expenses" accounts, in the consolidated statement of comprehensive income.

-31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+33. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES